krebeljk/nudge/README.md

 # nudge

-A minimalist time tracker (to xlsx) and break reminder in python 3.
+A minimalist time tracker (to csv) and break reminder in python 3.

 ![nudge](nudge_gui.png)